-Detention shall mean a student is required to serve from 3:00 - 3:30 p.m. in an assigned room.
-If you are a bus student it is your responsibility to make arrangements with your parents for a ride home.
+Detention shall mean a student is required to serve from 2:50 - 3:25 p.m. on a Tuesday or Thursday in an assigned room.
+If you are a bus student, it is your responsibility to make arrangements with your parents for a ride home.
 Detention will take priority over all after-school activities.
 Failure to serve a detention will result in detention time doubling, in-school suspension, restorative justice or out-of-school suspension.
 Students must serve the detention on the day for which it is assigned.
 Students are required to follow detention rules.